|Text: Mark 6:17-29

 Herodias held a grudge against John and wanted to kill him, but she could not because of Herod.
 Herod was afraid of John because he knew he was a good and holy man, and so he kept him safe (verses 19-20).

 On the 11th November 1880 a twenty five year old man mounted the gallows of the Old Melbourne Gaol.
 He had been surrounded and captured at a place called Glen Rowan in north-east Victoria.
 His brother Dan, and friends Joe Byrne and Steve Hart were killed in a shoot out with the police.
-Of course, I am referring to Ned Kelly the famous Australian bushranger who lived in the harsh and rough tumble times of the early pioneering days of our country.
+Of course, I am referring to Ned Kelly the famous Australian bushranger who lived in the harsh and rough and tumble times of the early pioneering days of our country.

-Ned has of course attained legendary status in Australian culture.
+Ned has attained legendary status in Australian culture.
 Opinion is divided about what kind of person Ned really was Ė someone driven to crime to support his family in harsh times, a ruthless and cold criminal, a persecuted freedom-fighter, a rebel against the authorities and injustice Ė maybe he was something of all of these but there is no doubting his iconic status in this country.

 As the noose was placed around Nedís neck, his last words were, "Such is life".
 Weíll never know precisely what Ned meant by those words but this saying is one of resignation, inevitability, and acceptance; there is nothing that can be done to change the way things have turned out.
 Itís the same as saying "Thatís the way the cookie crumbles" and Iím sure you can think of other modern equivalents.